RecCoach/RecRoomWebsiteBackup/README.md

 ## Contributors

-This repository was created by: RecCoach (Idoz61) and Ushio-Kasana (Ushio)
+This repository is maintained and created by: RecCoach (Idoz61) and Ushio-Kasana (Ushio)